Viking Sites to Visit in Ireland:

 Several bus lines stop nearby, and the Luas light rail tram red line Four Courts stop is reportedly a 7 minute walk.
 By train, it’s about halfway between Heuston or Tara St Stations; about 15 minutes walk from either.

-This one’s for fans of the tv show “Vikings”, which used several locations in Ireland as a Scandanavian stand-in.
+This one’s for fans of the tv show “Vikings”.
+Several locations in Ireland were selected as a Scandinavian stand-in.
 I think that still counts towards Viking sites to visit in Ireland!

 One of the main sites for filming was in the Wicklow Mountains, about an hour south of Dublin.
-The Wicklow Mountains National Park is a beautiful area; even in March when I visited and not much was green yet!
-It is such a rugged part of the country, I highly recommend a visit even if you aren’t looking for where the show is filmed.
+The Wicklow Mountains National Park is a beautiful area, even in March when I visited and not much was green yet!
+I highly recommend a visit even if you aren’t looking for where the show is filmed.

-Alternatively to a self-guided trip, there are some tour companies that run day trips from Dublin, or you can head to Lough Tay yourself to see the location for the fictional “Vikings” town of Kattegat.
+Alternatively to a self-guided trip, there are tour companies that run day trips from Dublin.
+Otherwise you can head to Lough Tay yourself to see the location for the fictional “Vikings” town of Kattegat.

 Glendalough